 The 111 service, which brings together NHS Direct Wales and GP out-of-hours services, is currently being rolled out across Wales following a successful pilot in what was then the Abertawe Bro Morgannwg University Health Board area.

-Since that time, the 111 service, which is available either online or free from all telephones, whether landline or mobile, has been deployed in the Hywel Dda, Powys and Aneurin Bevan Health Board areas, as well as Bridgend, now part of the Cwm Taf Morgannwg University Health Board.
+Since that time, the 111 service, which is available either online or free from all telephones, whether landline or mobile, has been deployed in the Hywel Dda, Powys, Aneurin Bevan and Cwm Taf Morgannwg health board areas.